-The new levy is, however, limited to the oil and gas sector, and the newly appointed Prime Minister, Liz Truss, suggested during the election process that she would not introduce any further windfall taxes on energy companies.
-The latest indications are that she will instead announce plans to freeze energy prices for two years at a cost of an estimated £100bn although it remains unclear how this would be funded.
+The new levy is, however, limited to the oil and gas sector.
+Despite calls for it to be extended, the newly appointed Prime Minister, Liz Truss, has stated that she would not introduce any further windfall taxes on energy companies.
+She has instead announced plans to freeze household energy prices for up to two years at an estimated cost of £150bn and to introduce a 6-month cap on business energy bills.